Justice Society of America Comic Book Price Guide

 In the story, titled Only Legends Live Forever, a villain named Bill Jensen, sent to jail years before by Bruce Wayne, is somehow imbued with a strange superpower.

 In order to get revenge against Commissioner Wayne, he begins destroying Gotham.
-The JSA fight him, but his powers are too great, and Bruce realizes that he will have to come out of retirement one last time as Batman to stop Jensen.
+The Justice Society of America fight him, but his powers are too great, and Bruce realizes that he will have to come out of retirement one last time as Batman to stop Jensen.

 He rescues Jay Garrick, just as Jensen tries to throw the unconscious Flash to his death, but a sudden and inexplicable burst of Jensen's mysterious super-powers flares up and kills both him and Batman.